dundd2/Y2-Game-Development-Project1-Fall-Guin1/Readme.md

 - Windows (for Intel64),
 - WebGL (accessible via web browser),
-- macOS (for both Intel64 and Apple Silicon  – not tested),
 - Linux (not tested).

 Download the version suitable for your system from the "Fall guin Playable Release" folder.
 No Unity installation is required.